 Healthcare organizations should take an inventory of the identity management systems in place especially those used to authenticate patients, members, and partners.
 Verify that your proposed identity provider and important systems such as consent management support OpenID Connect and OAuth 2.0.

 You might find that SAML is supported by the earlier version of your identity management system and that you need to upgrade to a version that supports OpenID Connect.
 Since the Interoperability Rule specifies these technical requirements, work with vendors and technology teams to be sure that your foundational systems are ready.

 Additionally, think about use cases that are associated with consent and even future visionary requirements.

-Now may be the time to adopt some of the newer capabilities in OpenID such as using the access token to provide important user information to your FHIR server, your consent management service, etc. Also, there are dynamic discovery features that might also be of use that were not available in prior implementations.
+Now maybe the time to adopt some newer capabilities in OpenID such as using the access token to provide important user information to your FHIR® server, your consent management service, etc. Also, there are dynamic discovery features that might also be of use that were not available in prior implementations.
 OpenID offers new capabilities that should be explored.

 Consent management is a key part of finalizing the authorization of data exchange as defined by the Interoperability Rule.
 If the patient or member gives consent to a third party, the healthcare organization must provide data when the third party requests on behalf of the patient.

 This requirement should also trigger an inventory of consent solutions at your organization.
 Consent management in the past was more siloed and might not have the APIs and parameterization for consumer consent decisions (consent might have been represented as rules such as don’t share patient X’s mental health data instead of patient X approves sharing claims data with Y external application).

 Additionally, many health plans offer multiple plans: commercial employer-based insurance, public exchange insurance, as well as Medicare and/or Medicaid.
 Inventory consent solutions for all offered plans as well as PBMs (pharmacy benefit managers) and outsourced providers.